 Let’s summarize everything

 So should you replace current or obsolete tech stack or simply use some code refactoring techniques?
-We hope that this article will help you to make a final decision on the ways to build a two-side marketplace app of the enterprise level.
+We hope that this article will help you to make a final decision on the ways to create your own marketplace of the enterprise level.